DOT's Progress in 2017

 Almost every project DOT implements has a public engagement element.
 Whether talking with schoolchildren about our Vision Zero safety projects, asking bus riders for suggestions for our Citywide Transit Plan, or working with the trucking industry to improve freight movement, nearly all DOT units communicate with members of the public.
 For example, our Street Ambassadors completed 330 deployments supporting 75 individual projects, reaching over 21,000 people in 2017.
 DOT planners and outreach staff also conducted numerous workshops, open houses, walk-throughs, and community board presentations on projects large and small.
 For a complete list of the agency’s progress on Public Engagement Initiatives, refer to nycdotplan.nyc/initiative-table.

 DOT’s communication office uses social media to connect with the public and share information about the agency’s projects.
 The staff is constantly looking for new ways to communicate with New Yorkers in a meaningful way.
-In the summer of 2017, the social media team used Facebook Live to explain Lower Level Boarding at the Staten Island Ferry.
+Earlier this summer, the social media team used Facebook Live to explain Lower Level Boarding at the Staten Island Ferry.
 The video, which was available both live and after the recording, describes the process for lower level boarding, something that DOT recently reintroduced at its Staten Island Ferry terminals.
 Using Facebook Live was a quick way for DOT to deliver information to the public and respond immediately to their questions.

 Citywide Mobility Survey